gdotgordon/tageval/README.md

 ```

 The options currently supported are:
-* ProcessAsJSON - a boolean which says to obey the JSON rules, as explained above, with default of true.
-You'd set this to failse if you want to validate every field, regardless of whether it would be serialized to JSON.
+* ProcessAsJSON - a `bool` which says to obey the JSON rules, as explained above, with default of true.
+You'd set this to false if you want to validate every field, regardless of whether it would be serialized to JSON.
 * ShowSuccesses - by default, only failures are returned in the `[]Result`.
-Setting this to `true` shows successes and faulures.
+Setting this to `true` shows successes and failures.

 ## More Detailed Use Cases
 We'll add more examples here, but for now, see the unit tests for some more advanced examples.